The True Story Behind the Movie 'American Made'

 Fact: Seal was assassinated in 1986.

-Jorge Ochoa ordered a hit on Seal early in 1986.
+Jorge Ochoa reportedly ordered a hit on Seal early in 1986.
 At the time, Seal was living in a Baton Rouge Salvation Army facility.
 Charges against him had not been fully erased as a result of his cooperation with the government, and he was sentenced to probation and six months residing at the treatment center.
 On the evening of Feb.
 19, just after he parked his Cadillac, he was killed by two Colombian hitmen armed with machine guns.

 Thanks in part to several witnesses, both men and four additional men who conspired in the killing were arrested within two days.
 Seal would go down as a legendary criminal, one of the most important witnesses in DEA history and — in Hollywood's estimation, at least — a classic American story fit for only our most American onscreen hero.